dingaaling/citi-map/README.md

 ## Hosting the App on Firebase

 The app may be hosted on any platform of your choice.
 Here is an example of how to host the app and database using Firebase.
+To follow these steps you need a google account and the firebase CLI installed on your computer (Follow [these instructions](https://firebase.google.com/docs/cli#install-cli-mac-linux) to install firebase cli tools)

 1. Run `yarn add firebase` to install firebase
-2. Follow [these instructions](https://firebase.google.com/docs/cli#install-cli-mac-linux) to install firebase cli tools
-3. Create the project on the Firebase console following Step 1 in this [documentation](https://firebase.google.com/docs/web/setup#create-firebase-project-and-app).
+2. Create the project on the Firebase console following Step 1 in this [documentation](https://firebase.google.com/docs/web/setup#create-firebase-project-and-app).
-4. Go to the Project Settings page in your Firebase console and select the `</>` option to add a web app
+3. Go to the Project Settings page in your Firebase console and select the `</>` option to add a web app
 <img width="250" alt="Screen Shot 2022-03-06 at 8 10 29 PM" src="https://user-images.githubusercontent.com/5104098/156940765-a4869b01-ab1e-4810-8760-1afbfdb6c5eb.png">
-5. Follow the instructions to add Firebase to your web app
+4. Follow the instructions to add Firebase to your web app
 <img width="250" alt="Screen Shot 2022-03-06 at 8 10 04 PM" src="https://user-images.githubusercontent.com/5104098/156940778-824cbdde-f2e2-4a9b-b04f-f943539a1235.png">

 - Note: make sure to use `yarn add` instead of `npm install` for installation